10 Fair Trade Coffee Shops In LA

 Not much would happen here in LA without our morning fix.
-It's our perfectly brewed daily drug that makes traffic on the 101 forgivable and keeps us from throwing tantrums at the office.
-Coffee is a daily and that's why we've been thinking a lot more about where our coffee is from and what it supports.
+It’s our perfectly brewed daily aid that makes traffic on the 101 forgivable and keeps us from throwing tantrums at the office.
+Coffee is a daily and that’s why we’ve been thinking a lot more about where our coffee is from and what it supports.
 This is our list of LA coffee shops that are fair trade and community focused.
-These shops are helping our morning cup be a part of changing the world around us.
+These shops are helping our morning cup of fair trade coffee be a part of changing the world around us.

 1. Groundwork Coffee

 Groundwork is all cool.
 Its flagship store in Venice is housed in a converted horse stable and its culture and values all point back to ideas of simplicity and sustainability.
 Groundwork’s organic blends are sourced from direct, fairly traded farm relationships and their brewing process is focused on environmental sustainability at every step.
 That means that their roasting facility is complete with solar panels, and their packaging is sourced from sustainable materials.
 Groundwork brews are Los Angeles favorites and can be found in Venice, Santa Monica, Hollywood and Downtown LA.
 These guys are leading the fair trade coffee conversation and we are proud to make them our morning fix.

 We all love what TOMS has done to make social enterprises a household idea.
 TOMS has kept their one-for-one model in their new coffee product line by providing one week of clean water to a person in need for every bag of coffee purchased.
 Because of TOMS’ direct trade practices, farmers are guaranteed the best prices for their craft.
 And clean water is sourced straight back to the same regions and countries where they purchase their beans.
 The flagship TOMS store in Venice Beach has a full coffee bar where you can try their blends and enjoy their outdoor & indoor cafe space.